What it is:

 How it Works:

-- Contact the charity to determine their need or desire to accept your gift.
+- Contact the charity to discuss their need or desire to accept your gift as well as their gift acceptance policy.

 - Allow the charity to arrange an independent appraisal to establish the FMV (fair market value) for receipting purposes.